Iraq begins exhuming mass grave in Sinjar region

-BAGHDAD (AP) — The Iraqi government has started exhuming a mass grave left behind by the Islamic State group in the northwestern Sinjar region.
+ERBIL, Iraq (AP) — The Iraqi government has started exhuming a mass grave left behind by the Islamic State group in the northwestern Sinjar region in the presence of Nobel Peace Prize laureate Nadia Murad, whose slain relatives are believed to have been buried in the area.

-The exhumation, which is being carried out with U.N. support, began Saturday in the village of Kocho.
+The exhumation, which is being carried out with U.N. support, began Friday in the village of Kocho.
+Murad’s official website said it marks the first exhumation of a mass grave containing the remains of Yazidis, a religious minority targeted for extermination by the extremists.

 IS militants rampaged across Sinjar in 2014, killing Yazidi men and abducting thousands of women and children.
 Many followers of the minority faith are still missing, after women were forced into sexual slavery and boys were indoctrinated in jihadi ideology.